roshnirsks/loan-prediction/README.md

-# loan-prediction
+# Loan-Prediction
-supervised learning for predicting the loan Through dataset
+Supervised learning for predicting the loan Through dataset

 ## Algorithm used
 * Logistic Regression